desihub/imaginglss/docs/datapipeline.rst

 - Building the cache
 - Generating the object catalogue
-- Generating the random sampling of the mask
+- Generating the random sampling of the mask, or Querying depth for given RA DEC positions
 - Applying veto based on proximity to stars
 - Estimating completeness for randoms and objects
 - Assemble and export final text files

 The first 3 steps are computational/data extensive and we provide mpi4py based scripts; which shall go through the job queue of a computing facility.

 The rest of the steps are very light weight and the head nodes can easily handle them.